 * please use the designated application form below and not the company application form.

-The membership fee is valid up to 31 March 2020 and includes Social Membership to The Baltic Exchange (with the exception of Retired Members).
-Members joining from October to March will be invoiced on a pro-rata basis for the remainder of that membership year.
+The membership year runs from 01 April to 31 March and includes Social Membership to The Baltic Exchange (with the exception of Retired Members).
+Any applicants joining between October and March will be invoiced on a pro-rata basis for the remainder of that membership year.
 Please note that the full annual fee will also be due on 1st April.
 Alternatively, applicants who join mid-year may pay on a pro-rata basis for months remaining in the current membership year and in advance for the following year (ie pay 14 months’ subscription in February).

 The current membership fees are based on the total number of personnel (including Directors, as well as employees) and principal aviation activity.
 Rates from 2020.